Displagent/displagent-docs/docs/compound-slideshows/launch-compound-slideshow.md

 For Report Slideshows, the Compound Slideshow also executes the refresh action against the Power BI report.
 :::

 Once the subslideshow reaches the end of its cycle, the Compound Slideshow exits fullscreen mode on the current subslideshow and immediately launches fullscreen mode on the next subslideshow.
-Then the same steps continue and loop indefinitely or until the Compound Slideshow is stopped.
+Then the same steps continue and loop indefinitely until the Compound Slideshow is stopped.

 ::: tip
 For subslideshow types such as Dashboard Slideshows that do not have a definitive end to their slideshow cycles, the `Duration` field for the subslideshow marks the end of the its slideshow cycle.